1. How do I add/drop/swap courses?

-All upperclass continuing students may add, drop, and swap courses through Access.smu during the add/drop period.
+All upperclass continuing students may add, drop, and swap courses through my.SMU during the add/drop period.
 You may click on this link for the tutorial.
 If you are not able to add a class and there is not a hold on your account, please check the seat availabilities for the class to make sure that the class is still open.
 See number 5 for instructions on checking seat availabilities.
 Also make sure to read all registration instructions (provided on the Course Schedules and Information page) and check the exam schedule before registering for classes.

 2. I am interested in the course which is identified as a paper course, but is also listed on the exam schedule.
 Will this course require a paper or an exam?